-This international event will take place in Barcelona (Spain), on March 14 and 15, 2015.
+This international event will take place in Miami, FL from March 5-6, 2016.

-We hope very much that you will join us for this important event and look forward to welcoming you to the summit in Barcelona.
+We hope very much that you will join us for this dynamic and important program and look forward to welcoming you to the summit in Miami, FL.

 In the meantime, join us on the Gut Microbiota for Health Experts Exchange

 and follow us on Twitter: @GMFHx